 Modern engines don’t run at the same speed all the time.
-Instead, they use a variable timing system, adjusting the valve timing based on signals from the sensors.
-This makes the engine’s operation more efficient, improving performance and giving you better fuel efficiency.
+Instead, they use a variable timing system, adjusting the valve timing based on the sensors’ signals.
+This feature makes the engine’s operation more efficient, improves performance, and gives you better fuel efficiency.

-When the engine control module (ECM) needs to adjust the timing of the camshaft, it does so through the camshaft position actuator.
+When the engine control module (ECM) needs to adjust the camshaft’s timing, it does so through the camshaft position actuator.
 If the RPM (revolutions per minute) of the camshaft doesn’t change in response, the P0013 trouble code is activated.

-Specifically, there are two main conditions that will trigger the P0013 code.
-The first is when the ECM reduces the speed of the camshaft but the oil control valve (OCV) output remains at 100%.
-The second is when the ECM increases the speed of the camshaft but the OCV output is 2% or less.
+Specifically, two main conditions will trigger the P0013 code.
+The first is when the ECM reduces the camshaft’s speed, but the oil control valve (OCV) output remains 100%.
+The second is when the ECM increases the camshaft’s speed, but the OCV output is 2% or less.

 There are two circuits connected to the camshaft position (CMP) actuator.
 The high control circuit sends a 12-volt signal to the actuator, while the low reference circuit serves as a return circuit.
 Issues with either of these can lead to the activation of the P0013 code, as can wiring problems elsewhere in your timing system.

-While P0013 is a generic code, it is only found in vehicles that use variable valve timing.
-This will include the majority of vehicles made in past decade, regardless of manufacturer.
+While P0013 is a generic code, it is only found in vehicles that use variable valve timing, including most vehicles made in the past decade, regardless of manufacturer.
 Exactly where you find the CMP actuator will vary depending on your engine, but the P0013 trouble code will always point you to bank 1.
 This is the side of the engine that contains cylinder 1.

 What Are The Symptoms Of The P0013 Code?

-The symptoms of the P0013 trouble code vary depending on what position the camshaft is in when the problem starts.
+The P0013 trouble code symptoms vary depending on what position the camshaft is in when the problem starts.
 Potential symptoms include: